Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

-with~$\min \emptyset = \infty$, which naturally extends to the (total) cost-of-response
+with~$\min \emptyset = \infty$, which naturally extends to the (total) \emph{cost-of-response}

-Finally, we define the request-response condition with costs as
+Finally, we define the \emph{request-response condition} with costs as

-i.e., it measures the maximal cost incurred by any request in~$\rho$.
+i.e., this condition measures the maximal cost incurred by any request in~$\rho$.

 We call a game~$\game = (\arena, \costreqres(\Gamma, \cost))$ a request-response game with costs.
 We denote the largest cost assigned to any edge by~$W$.
-As we assume the functions~$\cost_c$ to be given in binary encoding, the largest cost~$W$ assigned to an edge may be exponential in the description length of~$\game$.
+As we assume the functions~$\cost_c$ to be given in binary encoding, the largest cost~$W$ assigned to an edge may be exponential in the size of~$\game$.

 If all~$\cost_c$ assign zero to every edge, then the request-response condition with costs coincides with the qualitative request-response condition.
-In general, however, the request-response condition with costs is a strengthening of the classical request-response condition: If some play~$\rho$ has finite cost according to the condition with costs, then it is winning for Player~$0$ according to the qualitative condition, but not vice versa.
+In general, however, the request-response condition with costs is a strengthening of the classic request-response condition: If some play~$\rho$ has finite cost according to the condition with costs, then it is winning for Player~$0$ according to the qualitative condition, but not vice versa.